 Following are several worthy and attainable financial goals for the new year, and a bunch of tools to help you get there.
 You don’t have to be overly ambitious and conquer them all — just try what works for you.

 1. Put your savings to work

 Many online banks can do much better.
-CIT Bank, for example, currently beats the national average interest rate on savings by 20 times over.
+CIT Bank High Yield Savings Account, for example, currently pays triple the national average interest rate on savings.
 Open an account with just $100 and deposit at least $100 per month to keep that rate, with no account opening or maintenance fees to worry about.

 2. Pay down debt

 Perhaps your goals for 2023 include eliminating your outstanding debt.

 Let’s start with credit card debt.
 If you have run up large credit card balances and are paying interest on them, that is a very costly way to go.
 Tackle this high interest rate debt first.

 One option, depending on your circumstances, is to apply for a credit card that charges 0% interest on balance transfers for a period of time — typically between six and 18 months.